LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 ![Frequency](https://github.com/LarsTinnefeld/olist_ecom_analysis/blob/main/Images/Frequency.png?raw=true)

 This is in line with what we have seen in the order profile analysis.
 There are many customers which only placed one order.
-As hinted in the initial "Business Trend Analysis", the error which many will likely get trapped is by simply applying `count of order_id` during grouping by customer_unique_id.
-Reason why this leads to a wrong result:
-- Quantity in the original order table is created by number of rows (order quantity = 4 means 4 rows of data)
-- Two SKUs (products) means two separate rows in the data table

-=> If we group by user "X" whose order contains procuct "A" with quantity 2 and procuct "B" with quantity 1, we will get 3 as count for this customer while in reality only one single order was placed.

 **Monetary**

 Monetary is basically the cumulated purchase amount a customer as spent.